 This certificate is not eligible for Federal Financial Aid.
-To explore other financial aid opportunities, please visit the YC Answer Center.
+To explore other financial aid opportunities, please visit YC Admission.

-- BSA 102 Career Search and Success: Skills for Entering and Succeeding in the Workplace Credits: 1 - BSA 225 Administrative Professional: Office Management Credits: 3 - CSA 126 Microsoft Office for Windows Credits: 3
+- BSA 102 Career Search and Success: Skills for Entering and Succeeding in the Workplace Credits: 1 - BSA 225 Administrative Professional: Office Management Credits: 3 OR CSA 225 Administrative Professional: Office Management Credits: 3 - CSA 126 Microsoft Office for Windows Credits: 3